Platform Installation with Ansible

 For more information, see Set up mTLS Verification and Certificate Termination on the Reverse Proxy.

-3. Follow these steps to validate the client:
+3. Validate the client:

-1. Generate a new server key with the following command:
+1. Generate a server key:

 openssl genrsa -out server.key 2048